 - Behavioral effects: Many people end up changing their behavior due to the fear of having an anxiety attack.
 They will avoid certain situations that make them uneasy.

-How to Treat Anxiety Without Marijuana
+How Anxiety Is Treated Without Marijuana

 Anxiety is a hot topic in the medical research industry, leading to a variety of treatments.
 Researchers have found many of these therapies effective in treating anxiety disorders: